freebsd/atf/INSTALL.md

 - `ATF_BUILD_CC`:

-  **Possible values:** empty, an absolute or relative path to a C compiler.
+  **Possible values:** empty, or an absolute or relative path to a C compiler.

   **Default:** the value of CC as detected by the configure script.